pmccarthy/architecture/rfcs/0009-defaults-and-overrides.md

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

+## Merging policies with references to external objects

+**How to handle merges of policies from different namespaces that contain references to other objects (e.g. Secrets)?**

+Often policies rules include references to other Kubernetes objects, such as Secrets, typically defined in the same namespace as the policy object.
+When merging policies from different namespaces, these references need to be taken into account.

+If not carried along with the derivative resources (e.g. Authorino AuthConfig objects) that are created from a merge of policies (or from the computed effective policy), composed out of definitions from different namespaces, and that depend on those references, these references to external objects can be broken.

+This is not much of a problem for atomic D/O only, as the derivative objects that depend on the references could be forced to be created in the same namespace as the policy that wins against all the others – and therefore in the same namespace of the winning referents as well.
+However, when merging policies, we can run into a situation where final effective policies (thus also other derivative resources) contain references to objects inherited from definitions from other namespaces.

+Possible solutions to this problem include:
+1. Copying the referenced objects into the namespace where the derivative resources will be created.
+   - Involves maintaining (watching and reconciling) those referenced objects
+   - May raise security concerns
+2. Allowing derivative resources (e.g. Authorino AuthConfigs) to reference objects across namespaces, as well as giving permissions to the components that process those references (e.g. Authorino) to read across namespaces
+   - May raise security concerns
+   - Should probably be restricted to derivative resources created by Kuadrant and not allowed to users who create the derivative resources themselves

 ## Policy spec resembling more the target spec

 **Should Kuadrant's inherited policy specs resemble more the specs of the objects they target?**